-- 5.94 The site lies on the access side of the Fareham railway station.
+- 5.98 The site lies on the access side of the Fareham railway station.
 It comprises station related functions in the form of car and cycle parking and taxi rank together with a number of business uses and associated access and parking.
 The businesses presently include vehicle workshops, a tool hire operation, Fareham Fire Station and access to an aggregates depot to the north of the site.
 The Hampshire Minerals and Waste Plan60 requires the aggregates depot to remain in the long term.
-The preferred strategy is to ensure a comprehensive approach, which will allow a phased development programme if necessary. - 5.95 The principal area of development comprises the various businesses, temporary car park and the fire station.
+The preferred strategy is to ensure a comprehensive approach, which will allow a phased development programme if necessary. - 5.99 The principal area of development comprises the various businesses, temporary car park and the fire station.
 This part of the site lends itself to mixed use blocks up to three-storeys, with the exception of land fronting Gordon Road, where the predominant character is two-storeys.
 The mixed use blocks will be required to front and flow with the station access road and create a strong townscape with multiple active commercial ground floor uses.
 Such uses could include retail shops, cafes and restaurants, or offices.
 Accommodation above ground floor could be a mix of residential and offices.
 However there is also potential for leisure use, such as a gym and potentially a hotel.
 Development will be required to provide a wide forecourt and footway to enable outdoor seating and street trees and to accommodate potentially high pedestrian flows to and from the station.
-Development must also ensure that access to the aggregates depot is maintained. - 5.96 The 2012 GVA Retail Study concludes that "uses appropriate in this location would include residential and employment, but the area would also benefit from Class A1 shop units, eating drinking (A3/4) destinations, a hotel and associated health facility, and A2 uses.
+Development must also ensure that access to the aggregates depot is maintained. - 5.100 The 2012 GVA Retail Study concludes that "uses appropriate in this location would include residential and employment, but the area would also benefit from Class A1 shop units, eating drinking (A3/4) destinations, a hotel and associated health facility, and A2 uses.
 An A5 Use (retail) take-away might be appropriate in this location, but we recommend policy restricts the number of units to one or two".
 It will be important to ensure any redevelopment is not dominated by a single unit in order to promote vitality through a mix of units.
-A single large retail unit may also have a detrimental impact in terms of traffic generation.
+A single large retail unit may also have a detrimental impact in terms of traffic generation. - 5.101 There is an opportunity to create a new pedestrian and cycle link from Gordon Road and widen the pedestrian access to the west to enable cycle access also.
+The future use of the station car park to continue to serve the rail station should be explored through the master planning process including multi-storey options.
+Master planning will need to ensure that development facilitates the operation of bus/rail/cycle/pedestrian/taxi interchange, which will provide for better passenger transfer between different modes of transport. - 5.102 Initial estimates show that the development could yield up to 90 new dwellings, alongside some ground floor uses.
+If the upper floors were utilised by a hotel, offices or leisure, the number of residential units achievable would be fewer.
+The viability study did not show a positive land value for a number of different options, and as such the housing numbers predicted on site do not form part of the overall supply.
+However, given the site's importance in terms of location and prominence it remains an important part of the long term vision for the Town Centre.